Buckhead developer hit with $351K fine for road-blocking crane

 “Such action constituted an illegal trespass on the department’s property and caused significant damage and road user costs to the department and the traveling public,” said GDOT’s Dec.
 20 letter to the developer, which was signed by Matthew Cline, the agency’s top attorney.

 GDOT calculated the costs and damages at $351,464.
-GDOT spokesperson Natalie Dale previous said the agency uses a formula for estimating the economic impact of road closures, with a standard value of $17.91 per hour for each passenger vehicle that is delayed.
+Dale, the GDOT spokesperson, previously said the agency uses a formula for estimating the economic impact of road closures, with a standard value of $17.91 per hour for each passenger vehicle that is delayed.

 GDOT’s letter also announced an immediate revocation of a driveway permit for the project and a 30-day notice for revoking another that allowed use of Peachtree lanes for construction activities.
 The letter also served notice that GDOT “intends to pursue any and all available remedies at law, equity and under the permit” for any problems related to the road-blocking crane.

-Note: Update: This story has been updated with further comment from GDOT about the status of the fine.